Brittany Cartwright Shows Off Weight Loss In A Crop-Top At Randall Emmett’s Birthday Dinner

 Brittany Cartwright is looking fit ahead of her summer wedding.

-As she and fiancé Jax Taylor prepare for their summer nuptials in Kentucky, the Vanderpump Rules star continues to show off her weight loss efforts on Instagram and last night, March 26, while attending a birthday dinner for Randall Emmett, the fiancé of her co-star Lala Kent, Cartwright flaunted her thin frame in a black crop top.
+As she and fiancé Jax Taylor prepare for their summer nuptials in Kentucky, the Vanderpump Rules star continues to show off her weight loss efforts on Instagram.
+Last night, March 26, while attending a birthday dinner for Randall Emmett, the fiancé of her co-star Lala Kent, Cartwright flaunted her thin frame in a black crop top.

 On Tuesday, Emmett shared a photo from their group outing on Instagram and in it, Cartwright and Taylor posed alongside him, Kent, Stassi Schroeder, and Beau Clark.
 In other clips from the event, the group’s co-star, Kristen Doute, was seen.